Large Continual Instruction Assistant: Method

-\textbf{\textit{Discussion}:} The motivations of adopting L1-Norm to approximate the $\beta_t$ are: 1) L1-Norm owns the extraordinary performance of approximating the $\beta_t$.
-2) L1-Norm occupies a few computation loads.
-For the detailed implementation of our method please refer to Appendix \ref{implementation}.
+\textbf{\textit{Discussion}:} The motivation for adopting L1-Norm to approximate the $\beta_t$ is L1-Norm occupies a few computation loads compared to other normalization methods.
+Detailed implementation of our method please refer to Appendix \ref{implementation}.